underscoreio/essential-slick/src/pages/5-data_modelling.md

 We want `filterByEmail(Some("dave@example.org")).run` to produce one row, and `filterByEmail(None).run` to produce two rows.

+Tip: you don't need to find a single query to do this.

 <div class="solution">
 We can decide on the query to run in the two cases from inside our application: